-Trenches: four trenches will be excavated using excavator to the dimension of 5mx5mx5m.
-Trenches to be excavated will disturb a total area of to be 100m2, or 0.01 ha.Trenching will be conducted during 48-60 months.
+Trenches: Trenches: four trenches will be excavated using excavator to the dimension of 30mx15mx20m.
+The total volume of 2250m3 of ore will be extracted and 6750 m3 of overburden waste will be generated from on each trench.
+Trenches to be excavated will disturb a total area of to be 1800m, or 0.18 ha.Trenching will be conducted during 19-22 months.
 Gravel will be excavated using excavator and the gravel material will be transported to the processing plant for diamond recovery.
-Overburden will be stored adjacent to the trenches in order to avoid delay during rehabilitation period.
 When the excavation is fully mined overburden will be deposited back to the trenches following their sequence.
 Puddles from the slimes dam will be spread then stored topsoil will be also spread on top of rehabilitated area in order to promote vegetation growth or plant succession.
 One trench will be opened at a time and rehabilitated before moving to the next area to be excavated in order to reduce environmental disturbances and also risk to human and wild life.